-The Spiritual Life Program is offered in Residential Services, although all youth in all of our programs have access to spiritual and/or religious activities in the community.
+The Spiritual Life Program is offered in the Psychiatric Residential Services program, although all youth in all of our programs have access to spiritual and/or religious activities in the community.
 There are three positions within the Department: A Spiritual Life director (full-time), a Spiritual Life minister (part-time), and a music and special ministries coordinator (part-time).